IMM9O/-capstone-udacity-storefront/readme.md

 CREATE DATABASE udacity_storefront;
 ```

-5. Setup database `npm run db:up`
+6. Setup database `npm run db:up`

-6. Make a copy for `.env.example` file to `.env` file and then change the variables to match your environment
+7. Make a copy for `.env.example` file to `.env` and then change the variables to match your environment

 > Don't forget to replace {database_password} with your current postgres password